Social Media Guidelines & Sample Copy

 - Your donation on 12/7 #COGivesDay can help us [insert what the donations will do] and boost giving in Colorado.

 - We are taking part in #COGivesDay.
 Your donation made at [insert your donation URL – shortened] on 12/7 will help us end the year strong.

 - #GiveWhereYouLive donate at [insert your donation URL – shortened] on 12/8 and help us make #Colorado a better place to live. #COGivesDay

 - 24 hours.
-More than 2,900 charities.
+3,150 charities.
 Millions for Colorado nonprofits.
 Take part in #COGivesDay @ColoradoGives

 - Thanks to @ColoradoGives and @FirstBank $1 Million Incentive Fund every donation gets a boost on #COGivesDay.
 Donate at [insert your profile URL]